 - “To do so requires that we act with the understanding that we are each dependent upon another and thus responsible for each other and future generations.”

 The environmental, social, and political challenges we face are far too large for any individual person, company, or nation to tackle alone.
-As we build a new, inclusive, interdependent economy together, we may avoid the worst of the disruptions that look inevitable.
-We may succeed in building an economy that benefits all.
+As we build a new, inclusive, interdependent economy together, we aim to avoid the worst of the disruptions that are fast approaching.
+May we succeed in building an economy that benefits all.

 Happy Interdependence Day!Questioning the myth of rugged individualism can seem unpatriotic, but America has a deeper-rooted narrative about our INTERdependence.
 Our #environmental and #social challenges can only be solved by working together. #BCorp Click To Tweet